-But what about pruning?
-When do you cut back ginkgo, and do you need to at all?
+What about pruning though?
+When do you cut back ginkgo and do you need to at all?
 These ancient, living-fossil trees can benefit from some pruning when young, but once mature don’t need much trimming at all.

 When Do You Cut Back Ginkgo?

 The best time of year for ginkgo tree pruning is in the late fall, in the winter, or in early spring.
 The tree should be dormant when you trim it.
 This will give it a chance to heal from the cuts before it needs to put energy into growing and producing flowers and leaves.

 The trees are naturally tall with rounded canopies so trimming ginkgo trees is generally unnecessary.
 The bulk of the pruning you will do for a ginkgo is while the tree is still young and establishing its shape.
 Once the tree is mature, the only trimming you need to do is to remove dead branches or weak or broken limbs.